AnnLyma/AnnLyma.github.io/about.md

-# About

-Jargon (for those who are completely outside of the field):
+# Jargon (for those who are completely outside of the field)

 AI - Artificial intelligence (that thing that will take all known jobs in 10 years.
 That thing that will possibly save humanity and make us better.
 Or not.)